 - Developers Would Rather Make Apps For iPhone

 The apps you want are far more likely to be on the iPhone first.
-Many developers prefer iPhone.
+Many developers prefer iPhones.
 (It’s easier, remember.)
 It’s one of those things that became self-fulfilling. iPhones are cooler, so developers want to design for the cool platform first.
 The situation is changing slowly.
 However, even updates to apps are far more likely to happen first on your iPhone.

 - iPhone Is Consistent.
 Android Is All Over The Place